Get all the latest data for Myanmar

 Which property types are increasing faster in value in Myanmar as of 2026?

-As of January 2026, the ranking of property types by value appreciation in Myanmar places mid-market apartments and lower-tier condos at the top, followed by townhouses in accessible locations, with ultra-luxury detached houses at the bottom.
+As of early 2026, the fastest-appreciating property types in Myanmar are mid-market apartments and lower-to-mid-tier condos, followed by townhouses in accessible Yangon townships, with ultra-luxury detached houses at the bottom of the appreciation ranking.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: